Amicabl/cse15l-lab-reports/lab5/lab5report.md

 This lab report will detail a debugging scenario I have created from a subset of the files provided during the Week 4 Lab on Testing.
 To add more of my own creativity, I have modified the provided `LinkedListExample.java` file by first fixing the original bug and then creating a `main` method.
 My strategy for this lab report was to code a `bash` file that would perform a function related to Linked Lists and keep working until I encountered an interesting bug.

+# Part 1

+## Original Post

+Alexa Robertson

+> Hello 15L TAs,
+>
+> I'm having a problem with my implementation of a LinkedList.
+For my project, I created a bash script that takes in a filename and a list of integers.
+The main method in my LinkedList class is supposed to take in the integer arguments that are passed into my bash script and put them into a new LinkedList.
+If my LinkedList implementation is working correctly, then the toString() representation of this LinkedList should be the same as the arguments I passed in.
+>
+> I've gotten stuck because the if statement in my bash script does not seem to be executing correctly.

 ## Setup Information

 ### File and Directory Structure